Smart lab power supply for IoT and embedded devices

 Otii Ace can handle up to a 200V difference between the power supply ground, the expansion port ground, and the USB/DC plug ground.

 Ground loops can introduce noise into measurements.
-By using an isolated power supply, you can minimize the impact of ground loops and improve measurement performance, especially in cases where there is 50 or 60Hz noise.
+Using an isolated power supply can minimize the impact of ground loops and improve measurement performance, especially in cases with 50 or 60Hz noise.

 3. Safety